manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

             As expected, most of the European countries show a <b>stable</b> food supply situation, with values being more homogeneous than on the African continent.
 Interestingly, <b> Belgium, Austria,</b> and <b> Italy </b> are provided with the highest amount per capita.
 Impacts of historical events can be seen when simulating a time series using the sliders.
 For example, a sharp drop in Eastern Europe can be observed in the years following the dissolution of the Soviet Union.
 Furthermore, a correlation with a nation’s Gross Domestic Product (GDP) can be assumed.
         </p>
         <p>
-            *Again, a few countries were not included in the dataset (mostly recenly established nations) and are left blank with no values assigned to them*.
+            <i>Again, a few countries were not included in the dataset (mostly recenly established nations) and are left blank with no values assigned to them</i>.
         </p>
     </div>
     <div class ="col-sm-12 col-md-5">